velac01/surfdb/README.md

 - Insert the CWE/CAPEC Mapping (Done)
 - Refactor db.py to be it's own module (Done)
 - Add all the CWEs - Use pandas to drop duplicate IDs when reading in all the CWE csv files (Done)
+- Refactor!
+This will be good for Austin :)